gmickel/CalSync/README.md

 # CalSync
 ## Installation
-1. Download the CalSync executable from the most recent release [here](https://github.com/TPreece101/CalSync/releases) (the one just called `CalSync` in the Assets section)
+1. Download the calsync-x.x.x.pkg from the most recent release [here](https://github.com/TPreece101/CalSync/releases)
-2. Open a terminal wherever you downloaded the executable
-3. Make it executable with `chmod +x CalSync`
-4. Open the folder in Finder, right click CalSync and click Open
-5. There will be an unidentified developer warning - click Open (this is because I don't want to pay £79 for an Apple Developer Account 😅) if the application is working you should see the CalSync logo
-6. Move the executable with `mv CalSync /usr/local/bin/`
+2. Install from the `.pkg` file by opening it from the finder
-7. Verify that the installation is working by executing `CalSync` in any terminal
+3. Verify that the installation is working by executing `CalSync` in any terminal - if it is working you should see the CalSync logo
-8. You're done!

 ## Usage
 ```